rsksmart/RSKIPs/IPs/RSKIP252.md

 ## High-fee Transaction Propagation Limit Rule

 The rule that limits transaction propagation of high-fee transactions prevents that 51% of the miners decrease the minimum gas price and cancel a large number of transactions in the mempool.
 This could be performed as an attack or accidentally.
 In both cases large cancellations means network resources were wasted in the propagation of the cancelled transactions.
 With the introduced transaction propagation limit, high-fee transaction will still be able to be included in blocks with high probability, even when the minimum gas price is being decreased continuously.
+This limit is not a consensus rule and can be modified easily in a reference node software release.